darreneng/voting-bot/README.md

-# voting-bot
+# votingbot

 Simple Facebook Messenger bot for a voting application.

-Built for SD Hacks 2016
+Built by Darren Eng and Harsha Laxman for SD Hacks 2016